425353

 Operating margin is a key profitability metric for restaurants because it accounts for all expenses keeping the lights on, including wages, rent, advertising, and other administrative costs.

-This quarter, Arcos Dorados generated an operating profit margin of 7%, down 1 percentage points year on year.
+In Q1, Arcos Dorados generated an operating profit margin of 0.4%, down 6.3 percentage points year on year.
 Because Arcos Dorados's operating margin decreased more than its gross margin, we can infer the company was less efficient with its expenses or had lower leverage on its fixed costs.

 Arcos Dorados Operating Margin (GAAP)

 Zooming out, Arcos Dorados was profitable over the last two years but held back by its large expense base.
-It's demonstrated mediocre profitability for a restaurant business, producing an average operating margin of 7.3%.
-Its margin has also seen few fluctuations, meaning it will take a big change to improve profitability.
+It's demonstrated mediocre profitability for a restaurant business, producing an average operating margin of 6.5%.
+On top of that, Arcos Dorados's margin has declined, on average, by 1.7 percentage points each year.
+This shows the company is heading in the wrong direction, and investors are likely hoping for better results in the future.

 EPS